celto-pro/JLPT5/README.md

 - The hiragana/katakana alphabets
 - The 80's kanji
 - Around 800 vocabulary words (with the kanjis that aren't expected for the JLPT5 test)
 - Some basics sentences useful if you travel to Japan.
-Those sentences also are examples of basics grammar construction
+Those sentences are mostly examples of basics grammar construction

 To play this game, you need a profile.
 Here is how to start a new profile:
 - ADD DESCRIPTION